 Holden is also the only care center in Iowa designated by the National Cancer Institute (NCI).
 An NCI-designation means that the care center has been recognized for its superior physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience dealing with cancer.
-A small general health clinic and/or family doctor typically cannot provide the type of in-depth treatment that a NCI-designated center can.

 Iowa Statute of Limitations on Mesothelioma and Asbestos Lawsuits